felleg/felleg.gitlab.io-backup/content/posts/2023-05-21-collaborative-bananagrams.md

 themself to start a game, and they managed to assemble a small crowd.
 It was a great day for bananas everywhere!

+Invariably, people would rush to their local game store after playing my variant to try this game with their family.
+They were always confused when they read the rules that came with their purchase.
+They hadn't realized that what they played was an unofficial variant of the game!

 From this point on, I saw that Bananagrams CO-OP could be more than a game.
-For me, it **is a tool that has the potential to rewire relationships**.
+For me, it is a tool that has the potential to rewire relationships.
 During gameplay, I enjoy using every opportunity I can to high-five people and make them feel valued.
 I see it in people's eyes: they derive meaning from pulling of a complex move in front of everyone and getting rewarded for it.
 This can have a lasting effect on the rest of their day at work.

 This variant is a hit everywhere I bring it.
-I cannot be bothered to pay standard Bananagrams, shouting PEEL, DUMP, (but maybe the occasional BANANA!).
+I cannot be bothered to pilay standard Bananagrams, shouting PEEL, DUMP, (but maybe the occasional BANANA!).
 This is a game I bring with me everywhere I go.
 It allows me to make friends, learn what they know about, learn new words, ...
 The laughs we've had when playing this are real.
 The high fives and the "good job!" thrown around are a sight to see.

 So there you have it: Bananagrams CO-OP!
 Feel free to try this concept at home or at your workplace and let me know what you think!
 I personally think the Bananagrams company should start selling bags labeled "Bananagrams CO-OP" with these new rules.
 What I find hilarious about this is that it would be a completely different experience for the players, but the actual contents of the banana pouch would be the same as the standard version.
 I tried to contact them about making this a thing.
 Who knows, maybe I could be credited as a board game designer...
 Wouldn't that be something! 😄

 If you give this game a try, please tell us your fastest time in the comments below. :banana: Have fun!